WuzgXY-GitHub/WuzgXY-GitHub/README.md

 Hi, I'm WuzgXY, a student, and also an amateur translator from China.

-- 🔭 I’m currently working on l10n of Minecraft mods and more
+- 🔭 I’m currently working on l10n of Minecraft mods and more (if you want me to keep or create localizaion of a mod, please remind me [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues))
 - 🌱 I’m currently ~~on the way to~~ studying C++ & Java
 - 🤔 I’m looking for help with Minecraft mod developing
 - 💬 Ask me about anything [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)